Stout Memorial Grove at Jedediah Smith Redwoods State Park

 The trailhead is accessible year-round from Walker Road, just off US 199.
 Proceed north 0.1 mile on Walker Rd. to locate the trailhead on the right side of the road.
 Limited parking is available on the side of Walker Road.
 There is no parking for RVs or trailers.
 This easy and level trail is wheelchair accessible.

-Jedediah Smith Redwoods State Park What to See and Do
+Simpson-Reed Grove Trail at Jedediah Smith Redwoods State Park

 • If you are looking for a less traveled hike and don’t mind some elevation change, the 2.6-mile Leiffer-Ellsworth Loop is located further down Walker Road.
 Access to the Leiffer-Ellsworth Loop Trail: Trailhead is located on Walker Road, 0.4 miles from the junction with US 199.
 Parking is limited.
 There is no parking for RVs or vehicles towing trailers.